BU-IE-423/fall-23-iremysr/index.md

 [Project Part 2 py](files/ProjectPart2.ipynb): This is our python file for the project part 2.

+[Project Part 3 PDF](files/ProjectPart3.pdf): This is our report for the project part 3.

+[Project Part 3 py](files/ProjectPart3.ipynb): This is our python file for the project part 2.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for